datamacgyver/datamacgyver.github.io/docs/case-studies/agri-platform.md

 The first step was to engage stakeholders across sales, finance, and operations to define what “trusted data” meant in their context.
 From there, I built a comprehensive data model that reflected the organisation’s Order-to-Cash process end-to-end.

-Technically, I migrated the entire analytics stack from HPCC to AWS, using:
+Technically, I implemented the data architecture using the following technologies:

 - **Spark on EMR** for data processing
 - **AWS Glue** for data integration and orchestration